All You Need To Know About Trading Stocks in Canada

 5. Choosing an Investment Approach

 This is a crucial step because you will make emotional decisions if you don't have an investing plan, which can lead to poor choices and significant losses.
-Thus, don't rush to decide on the right stock investing approach before you buy stocks online.
+Thus, don't rush to decide on the right investing approach.

 Index (Passive) Investing

-Most beginners in the stock market consider this approach first, because indexing is the easiest strategy overall.
+Most beginners consider this approach first, because indexing is the easiest strategy overall.
 If you opt for this approach, you'll trade in ETFs or mutual funds linked to a broad stock market index, such as the S&P 500 or TSX Composite Index.

 Plus, you can construct a diversified portfolio with index investing by using only one to four ETFs that cover the Canadian, US, and international stock markets, besides corporate or government bonds.